-The systematic denial of privileges and subsequent maltreatment of children is not a new phenomenon.
+The systematic denial of privileges and subsequent maltreatment of children are not a new phenomenon.
 Throughout history, children have commonly been viewed as different from and inferior to adults.
-In the process, human societies have constructed legal prohibitions aimed at regulating the behavior of juveniles.18
+In the process, societies have constructed legal prohibitions aimed at regulating the behavior of juveniles.
+16